 If you wish to raise funds on an existing French property (Equity Release mortgage) you are generally limited to about 70% of the property value.
 You will have to justify how the funds will be used, though paying off another mortgage is not usually a problem.

 If you are buying via a Société Civile Immobilière (SCI) one or more shareholders will generally have to provide a personal guarantee.

 As in most countries, you will have a choice of “gradual repayment” or “interest-only with full repayment at the end of the term”.
 You can often obtain a mix - for example interest only for 5 to 10 years, followed by 10 to 15 years of repayment.

 Repayment mortgages in France are generally up to 25 years maximum.
 Fixed interest rates are available for the whole duration.
 Penalties are applied in the event of early reimbursement (though these are usually negotiable).

 We would generally recommend using repayment mortgages for your main home as good financial planning.

 Interest only mortgages are more suitable for rental properties or for specific tax planning purposes.

-Unfortunately most banks will charge more for the mortgage than the wealth tax itself.
-It is therefore important to negotiate, calculate the wealth tax saved - and plan carefully how the “released funds” will be used.
-You should ensure that the purpose of any action taken is to increase your wealth - and not avoid taxes.
+Unfortunately some banks may charge more for the mortgage than the property wealth tax itself.
+It is therefore important to negotiate, calculate the tax saved - and plan carefully how to invest the “unused” capital.
+You should ensure that the purpose of any action taken is to increase your wealth - and not simply to avoid taxes.